dr413677671/PromptGallery-stable-diffusion-webui/README.md

 Make sure you cloned the [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) before.
 If not check out [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to install it first.

+-> Below is very important, otherwise "send to webui button will be not functional"

-**Make sure you add "--api --cors-allow-origins http://localhost:5173" as "COMMANDLINE_ARGS" in webui-user.bat (where you start webui) like this:**
+**Make sure you add "--api --listen --cors-allow-origins http://localhost:5173" as "COMMANDLINE_ARGS" in webui-user.bat like this**

-**If using remotly add parmas like this: --cors-allow-origins http://remote-ip:5173 --api --listen --server-name remote-ip**
+**If you start webui manually please also make sure you add these parameters to launch.py**

+**If using customized webui/ ip and port please refer to cuatomized ip and port**

 ![install](./images/0-1.JPG)